Zonotopal algebra and forward exchange matroids: Preliminaries

 In this subsection we introduce multivariate splines and box splines as in \cite[Chapter 7]{concini-procesi-book}.
 Another good reference is \cite{BoxSplineBook}. \begin{Definition} Let $X\subseteq U\cong \R^r$ be a finite list of vectors.
 The \emph{multivariate spline} (or truncated power) $T_X$ and the \emph{box spline} $B_X$ are distributions that are characterised by the formulae

-\end{Definition} The multivariate spline is well-defined only if $\cone(X)$ is pointed or equivalently if there is a functional $\varphi\in V$ \st $\varphi(x)>0$ for all $x\in X$.
-It is of course always possible to multiply certain entries of the list $X$ by $-1$ \st this condition is satisfied.
+\end{Definition} The multivariate spline is well-defined only if the convex hull of the vectors in $X$ does not contain $0$ or equivalently, if there is a functional $\varphi\in V$ \st $\varphi(x)>0$ for all $x\in X$.
+If all vectors are non-zero, it is of course always possible to multiply certain entries of the list $X$ by $-1$ \st this condition is satisfied.
 Note that in Definition~\ref{Definition:Splines}, we do \emph{not} require that $X$ spans $U$ in contrast to most of the rest of this paper.

 $B_X$ and $T_X$ can be identified with the functions

 It follows immediately from \eqref{eq:BoxSplineVolumeFormula} and \eqref{eq:MultSplineVolumeFormula} that $B_X$ is supported in the zonotope $Z(X)$ and $T_X$ is supported in the cone $\cone(X)$.
 For a basis $C\subseteq U$,